DigitalHarborFoundation/pi-portal-v1/src/lessons/accessing-your-site.md

 ---

 ## Objectives and Overview

 This lesson covers how to locally access your web content once it's being served by Apache.
 There is a review about how Apache looks for content, and an activity to make sure that you're able to access your content.
 Additionally, this lesson includes a section on creating folders for organizing your content in a larger site.

 ### Lesson Objectives

 - Demonstrate the ability to serve and locally access your site's content.
-- Explain the importance of the */var/www/html/* folder, and how it relates to serving your website's content.
+- Explain the importance of the _/var/www/html/_ folder, and how it relates to serving your website's content.
-- Understand and explain the process for creating folders within your Apache *DirectoryIndex*.
+- Understand and explain the process for creating folders within your Apache _DocumentRoot_.

 ---

 ## Accessing Your Site Locally

 Before moving through this lesson, make sure that you've completed the following tasks:

 - Configure a static local IP address for your Pi
 - Install and configure the Apache web server
-- Create some basic web content and place it in the correct location */var/www/html/* on your Pi
+- Create some basic web content and place it in the correct location _/var/www/html/_ on your Pi

 If you have completed the above steps you're ready to access your web content!
 Remember, at this stage, you'll only be able to access the content on the local DHF network.
 The second phase of this lesson walks through how to make your site accessible outside of the DHF network.
 First, let's make sure that you're able to access your site locally.

 ## Activity: Navigating to Your Site

 This activity walks you through how to double check that your site is up and running!
 Once you make sure that the above steps are complete, begin following along with this activity.

 ### Steps: